ampproject/amphtml/extensions/amp-geo/amp-geo.md

 ### Generated CSS classes
 If the `amp-iso-country-XX` class is applied to the `body` element, where 'XX' is replaced by the ISO country code or with the value 'unknown'.

+### Optional Configuration

+Optionally, a JSON configuration script can be included in the `amp-geo` tag.
-Optionally, configuring groups of country codes via the “ISOCountryCodes” key allows selection by groups of countries.
+The `ISOCountryGroups` key allows selections by groups of country codes.

 ```html
 <amp-geo>